debrief/pepys-import/migrations/README.rst

     from config import DB_HOST, DB_NAME, DB_PASSWORD, DB_PORT, DB_TYPE, DB_USERNAME
     ModuleNotFoundError: No module named 'config'

-If you face this error, it means that pepys-import repository should be added to :code:`PYTHONPATH.
-Please run the following command when you are at the root of the repository:
+If you face this error, it means that the :code:`pepys-import` repository should be added to :code:`PYTHONPATH.` Please run the following command when you are at the root of the repository:

 .. code-block:: none

     export PYTHONPATH=.

-Error should be corrected now.
+The error should be corrected now.
 Please try to run the same command again.
 Alternatively, you can always add this command to your alembic command.
 For example: :code:`PYTHONPATH=. alembic current`